PostHog/posthog.com/contents/tutorials/product-data-in-new-tab.md

 ### 2. A project ID

-You find your project key by clicking “Project settings” in the sidebar, then scrolling down to the “Project Variables” and copying the value for “Project ID.”
-It should be a series of digits.
+You find your project ID by clicking “Project settings” in the sidebar, then scrolling down to the “Project Variables” and copying the value for “Project ID.”
+It should be a series of digits like `12345`.

 ### 3. An insight short ID